The Nigel Farage Show: Watch It Here

 Now Discussing

-Nigel Farage is ready to take your calls and you can watch the show here from 7pm.
+Nigel Farage is broadcasting live from Prague and you can watch the show here from 7pm.

-The LBC presenter wants to hear what you make of today’s biggest news stories.
+As Theresa May prepares to deliver her landmark Brexit speech on Friday, the LBC presenter wants to know what you think the Prime Minister should include in it.

 Get involved by calling Nigel on 0345 60 60 973, text 84850, tweet @LBC using #FarageOnLBC, or email here.